Switzerland - Central Authority (Art. 2) and practical information

 Most cantonal Central Authorities consider the legal basis for such measures to be found in the functional development of the Convention.

 Some Central Authorities have nevertheless based these measures on arts 7 and 8 of the Convention.
-This type of measure has not yet been used by any of the cantonal Central Authorities consulted.
-It also raises economic issues as well as practical issues such as the allocation of costs and the availability of equipment (between the requested authorities, requesting authorities, and parties).
-Further, there is the issue of identifying the persons giving and taking the evidence, as well as technology issues (system compatibility, IT security).
+It is advisable to contact the relevant cantonal authority or court in advance to assess whether obtaining video evidence under Chapter I CLaH70 is appropriate case-by-case.
+Contact details can be found at http://www.elorge.admin.ch/.
+For example, the following questions may arise: allocation of costs and the availability of equipment (between the requested authorities, requesting authorities, and parties); identification of the persons giving and taking the evidence; technology issues (system compatibility, IT security).

 Technology used: